 - Peering Through the Funding Looking Glass: Watch this on-demand webinar for an overview of available funding sources — some options may surprise you!

-- Social Emotional Learning Innovation Fund: Since 2016, NoVo Foundation, in partnership with Education First and Rockefeller Philanthropy Advisors, has provided seed grants to educators and districts to support their SEL initiatives.
+- Social and Emotional Learning Innovation Fund: Since 2016, NoVo Foundation, in partnership with Education First and Rockefeller Philanthropy Advisors, has provided seed grants to educators and districts to support their SEL initiatives.